henley-regatta/aoc2025/README.md

   in no way come back to bite me in Part 2....

   * `python/day2part2.py` - I think I'm ashamed of this solution.
-I mean it _works_ but I really can't feel a bit dirty for just treating this as a string comparision problem.
+I mean it _works_ but I really can't help but feel a bit dirty for just treating this as a string comparision problem.
 And taking the most brute-force approach to generating the strings and fragments.
 I'm really not a pythonista, am I?